 If you don’t want to use a smartphone to report your location or you are going to be in an area where cellphone and Wi-Fi service are not available, then there are a couple of tracking devices available that communicate with satellites to transmit your location.

-SPOT makes a number of satellite connected tracking devices for hikers, motorcyclists, ATV riders, etc. I use a SPOT Connect, which is a very old model and difficult to find on the website.
-Their latest personal tracking device is the SPOT Gen 3.
+SPOT makes a number of satellite connected tracking devices for hikers, motorcyclists, ATV riders, etc. For testing, I borrowed a SPOT Connect, which is a very old model and difficult to find on the website.
+Their latest personal tracking devices are the SPOT X and SPOT Gen 3.
 (They also have a vehicle tracking devices and a satellite phone.)
 In addition to purchasing a SPOT device, you must purchase services for a minimum of 12 months.
 There are various levels of services with corresponding levels of features, such as frequency of location updates and number of messages you can send.

 The SPOT Connect device requires a Bluetooth-enabled smartphone and app in order to start the device in tracking mode and to send messages.
 The phone does not need cell service since it connects to the device via Bluetooth and is not used to transmit data to the SPOT server.
 The SPOT Connect is designed to use 2 AA lithium batteries.
 You can use alkaline batteries, but they last only a day or two.
 The SPOT Gen 3 uses 4 AAA batteries, which can be lithium or NiMH.
 It also has a micro USB port so it can be powered by a cell phone charger.